 Snowshoeing does not have to cost you a lot of money.
 There are certain things however, that you will need to enjoy your new sport.

 Winter Gear Layering clothes against the cold is crucial.
 Windproof materials help keep the cold out.
 Look for waterproof clothes as well.
 Avoid cotton or cotton blends because they absorb moisture.
-Look for moisture-wicking material that keeps sweat off your body.Sunglasses, hiking socks, knee-high gaiters (keep the snow out of your boots), and a hat will help ward off the cold.Layer and dress according to the weather so you are comfortable and able to move freely.Pack an extra pair of socks, a hat, a pair of gloves, or even a facemask in case the weather gets colder or you do not keep warm enough.Carry some things that cannot get wet in a zip bag to keep them dry.Use lip balm and sunscreen to protect your exposed skin.
+Look for moisture-wicking material that keeps sweat off your body.Gloves, sunglasses to protect your eyes, hiking socks, knee-high gaiters (keep the snow out of your boots), and a hat will help ward off the cold.Layer and dress according to the weather so you are comfortable and able to move freely.Pack an extra pair of socks, a hat, a pair of gloves, or even a facemask in case the weather gets colder or the items become wet and need to be replaced with dry ones.Carry some things that cannot get wet in a zip bag to keep them dry.Use lip balm and sunscreen to protect your exposed skin.

 Before you head out the door, make sure you know how to do things the right way.
 Nothing can ruin a day in the snow like an injury or being miserably cold.